jihadelsayed/Fa24_CS203_Lab13/README.md

 ### Good luck!

 ## Tips:
-- You made want to comment out the method calls to encrypt and decrypt as you fill out those functions
+- You may want to comment out the method calls to encrypt and decrypt as you fill out those functions
 - Decrypting is the same an encrypting, but backwards
 - You will need to do some type casting
 - Ceaser's cipher should only apply to letters, uppercase and lowercase.
-Not special characters or spaces
+Not special characters or spaces (think about how to ignore anything that is not a letter.
+Or, hint, how to only encrypt/decrypt letters).
+- Remember that characters have associated ASCII values.
+You may look up an ASCII table for reference, however, beware that you must only use syntax from the approved resources.
 - Remember that the ONLY approved sources are your lecture and lab notes, Zybooks, and the official Java documentation.
 If you use official documentation, include a link to the exact page where you found the syntax in a comment.

 # References